raghubirmahato/HackDev-LeakGuard/README.md

    times the password has been seen in known breaches.
 Nothing is ever displayed or transmitted about *which* password it was beyond that.

-This is the same [k-anonymity model](https://www.troyhunt.com/ive-just-launched-pwned-passwords-v2/) used by Chrome's and Firefox's own built-in breached-password warnings.

 ## Features